Tragic Story Of Partition

 • વિભાજનની કરુણાંતિકા (Gujarati)

-• Translated in Gujarati by Nalin Pandya, Kishor Makwana and Bhagirath Desai.
+• Translated in Gujarati by Nalin Pandya, Kishor Makwana, and Bhagirath Desai

 • Pages: 294, Price: Rs.
-90.
+90

 • Published by Sadhana Pustaka Prakashan, Ram Nivas, Baliyakaka Marg, Near Juna Dhorbajar, Kankaria, Ahmedabad - 380028

-The author H V Sheshadri took all the pains to go into the details of this history with reference to Shripati Shasri’s (History professor of Pune) lectures in 1972 at Bengaluru – and – he did not hesitate in taking help of reporter K R Malkani, historian Devendra Swarup and others.
+The author H V Sheshadri took all the pains to go into the details of this history with reference to Shripati Shasri’s (History professor of Pune) lectures in 1972 at Bengaluru – and – he did not hesitate in taking the help of reporter K R Malkani, historian Devendra Swarup, and others.

 I would like to tell this in three parts: